-The Division normally expects a full-time research student to have a minimum of nine one-hour meetings (or equivalent) per year (part-time students pro rata.
+The Division normally expects a full-time research student to have a minimum of nine one-hour meetings (or equivalent) per year (part-time students pro rata).
+Where possible meetings should be held face-to-face, but may also be held virtually e.g. via MS Teams with the agreement of both the supervisor and student.
+In particular, supervisors are asked to take a flexible approach when scheduling meeting and setting deadlines for students with disabilities and/or caring responsibilities.